 The university values the free, lawful and respectful expression of all views and opinions, even those that some may find disagreeable or upsetting.

-The Kelowna Right to Life Society will hold a demonstration in the central courtyard adjacent to the flags and the Arts building from 8 a.m. to 12 noon on Tuesday and Wednesday, March 13 and 14, 2018.
+The Kelowna Right to Life Society has notified UBC that it intends to hold a demonstration in the central courtyard adjacent to the flags and the Arts building from 9 to 11 a.m. on Friday, October 12, and Wednesday, October 17, 2018.

 Students experiencing any form of distress are encouraged to contact the Health and Wellness office for free, confidential counselling support.
 Call 250-807-9270, visit University Centre UNC 337, or email email@example.com to connect with a counsellor.